nathanlem1/IGAE-Net/README.md

 `python  test.py --attributes_file ./11k/sub_dataset/dorsal_dr.csv --checkpoint ./checkpoints/2023-06-21_14-21/checkpoint-000030-best.pth`

 Please look into the `test.py` for more details.
 Note that `./checkpoints/2023-06-21_14-21/checkpoint-000030-best.pth` is the path to the learned model that you can get after training the model.
-You need to change `./2023-06-21_14-21/checkpoint-000030-best.pth` to the correct name.
+You need to change `./2023-06-21_14-21/checkpoint-000030-best.pth` to the correct name that is produced after training.

 ## Citation